kybp/snake/README.md

 progress to the next level.
 If no food cells are given on the map, it will loop infinitely like a regular game, just with the walls and/or starting position.

+Blank spaces mark blank spaces.
+The window size is constant, but when a map is loaded there will be as many rows as there are lines in the map file, and as many columns as the longest line has characters.
+Displayed cells will be scaled so that the map is as close as possible to fitting the window.